 Often, the feeling for one’s own body gets lost in everyday and professional stress and we do not even notice when something is wrong.
 It can have fatal consequences to delay illnesses, to ignore complaints or simply not to take them seriously.
 Meditators who concentrate on the perception of the body during meditation automatically improve their body awareness.
-They show a higher density of gray matter in the right islet cortex as well as an increased activity in the somatosensory cortex.
+They show a higher density of grey matter in the right islet cortex as well as an increased activity in the somatosensory cortex.
 In both brain areas, the awareness of the own body is controlled.
 This better perception of one’s own sensations also increases the so-called gut feeling.
 This primal instinct and intuitive knowledge are often an important guide in our lives.

-Meditation slows down the aging process
+Meditation slows down the ageing process

 It is generally accepted that with age, not only does our skin become wrinkled, but it also reduces cognitive performance.
 However, through meditation, we can strengthen the areas of our brain responsible for memory, sensory, and emotional evaluations.
 Normally, the density in the prefrontal cortex in the cerebral cortex decreases with age.
 However, long-term meditators have found that the cerebral cortex is up to five percent thicker.
 Especially for meditators between 40 and 50 years shows an impressive difference, because the thickness of their cerebral cortex corresponds to that of a 20-year-olds.
 Above all, fluid intelligence, the ability to think logically, benefits from years of meditation.

-Effects of meditation on our physical health
+Meditation effects on our physical health

 - Better sleep